 2. Cross-contamination.
 Hire machines tend not to be sanitized between customers, therefore there’s the potential for bacteria to spread from carpet to carpet.
 Do you know what other customers have used the machine to clean up?

 3. Damp carpets, sometimes for days, causing bad odour’s

 4. Mold build-up, due to incorrect cleaning attempts

 5.Carpet delamination.
 Basically when the carpet comes away from the backing.
 This is due to over wetting and can lead to bad odours from the latex breaking down.
 If delamination occurs its potentially the end of the carpet!

 6.Browning discolouration.
 This is caused by over-wetting when moisture has penetrated carpets with a jute backing.
 The natural colour of the jute is released over the drying period causing potential wick back to the surface.

 7. Shrinkage or Stretching.
 Caused by excessive moisture.
 Shrinkage occurs due to over wetting.
 Jute back carpets aren’t resistance to water and if water penetrates the backing, it can cause the weft and warp to pull on itself detaching from around the room.
 Stretching or rippling can occur from the cleaning solution being too hot.

 8. Rapid re-soiling.
 Caused by high ph detergents leaving behind residues due to poor rinsing.

-Though this article is not too scare you.
-We have visited many properties were hire or household equipment has been used, and has damaged the carpets to the extent they need complete replacement.
-So the idea of saving a few pounds in the long run has the potential to cost even more in the long run.
+Though this article is not to scare you.
+We have visited many properties were hire or household equipment has been used and has damaged the carpets to the extent they need complete replacement.
+So the idea of saving a few pounds, in the long run, has the potential to cost even more in the long run.